SgtIria/gulp-webpack-coffee-jade-stylus-starter/README.md

 This is so I can use stylus and jade, which are awesome with livereload.
 Can modify the whole DOM with the flick of a single line in vim (how it should be).

-This also so I can use browserify-ish stuff at la webpack.
+This is also so I can use browserify-ish stuff at la webpack.
 I love substack's work/philosophy/everything, but webpack just works for requiring jade files from within coffeescript.

-This also allows me to use coffeescript.
+This is also allows me to use coffeescript.
+Again, things kind of breakdown and are hard to hack if you have require jade IN the coffeescript.
+And I am resisting reading more about how to figure that out...
+I was able to get it to work with webpack without gulp and then I just switched to webpack.

 See that entryJade gulp task?
-That's because i have jade files that house the entry point into the rest of the browserify/webpack bundle.
+That's because I have jade files that house the entry point into the rest of the browserify/webpack bundle.
 So I need those too.

 Customize all you want.
 Seems good enough.
-And I can finally require('./something.jade') in coffeescript!
-I've been grinding on that my whole life these past 24 hours, having only recently gotten back into web development.
+And I can finally require('./something.jade') in coffeescript.
+I've been grinding on that my whole life these past 24 hours, having only recently gotten back into FE development.

 Some links: